rodobarcaaa/rodobarcaaa.github.io/content/en/page/about.md

 ---
 title: About me
 subtitle: Rodolfo Echemendía Quintana
 comments: false
 ---

 ### Resume

 Experienced software engineer working in the technology industry.
 Skilled in Scala to develop web products, back-end mainly, such as web services REST and GraphQL, connections to databases, and interaction with third parties.
-In addition to being a team leader with good management and interpersonal skills.
+In addition to being a team/tech leader with good management and interpersonal skills.

 ```scala
 def profile = {